ac101illinois/Assignment_Project_Abby_ac101/README.md

 Unique constraint - A student can only have one visit to one coffee shop per day

 Ordering - The visit dates are automatically ordered in ascending order

+Assignment 4:

+In assignment four, I practiced making the views we learned in week 4.
+I made three views in total: a HttpResponse for a student list, render for a coffeeshop list, and a List View for a list of all the visits.

+After creating the views, I made html files for each one.
+I made a base.html file, and extended it for each view file.
+For the student, coffeeshop, and visit files, a loop through the list of objects and list them one by one.
+If no data is present, the webpage output says there is no data yet.

+After that, I made the url patterns for each view and tested opening each page.
+Each time I was successful.

+Future goals include loading data for each view, as well as creating a Detail View for the List View, so I can click on each visit and get indepth information for each one.